Gamersven/PleaseReColorMyMenu/README.md

 ### Please be aware that Modding breaks VRChat TOS and might get you banned.
 I take no liability for that.

-### This Code is Protected from [GNU General Public License v3.0](https://github.com/Gamersven/PleaseReColorMyMenu/blob/master/LICENSE)
+### This Code is Licenced under [GNU General Public License v3.0](https://github.com/Gamersven/PleaseReColorMyMenu/blob/master/LICENSE)